JoshuaStorm/meetable/README.md

 # meetable
 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 25, 2017 (Casey)
+- UI overhaul!
+- David implemented a new UI design with two columns, left one for actions and right one to display calendar
+- Switched to using Material Design for our front end theme, and made adjustments to the spacing/alignment of our various tabs
+- Add animated alerts to confirm success/failure of actions

 ## April 23, 2017 (Josh)
 - Finish up some lingering issues with handling group meetings.
 Just need the front-end stuff figured out to get them working now! (and probably some bug fixes)